AnthonySteele/MvcRouteTester/README.md

 	routes.ShouldMap("/second/index/1/fred").To<SecondController>(x => x.Index(new InputModel { Id = 1, Name = "fred" }));

 The situation is the same for testing API Controllers.

+## Integrating with your testing framework

+You may not need to integrate MvcRouteTester with your testing framework, however you can easily do so for better error messages.
+You do the following:
+1) Make an assert engine - a class that implements `IAssertEngine`.
+This interface has only 2 methods: `Fail` and `StringsEqualIgnoringCase`.
+The implementations of these should call corresponding methods in your testing framework.
+The class `NunitAssertEngine` in the test project is an example for NUnit.
+2) Call `RouteAssert.UseAssertEngine` with an instance of your assert engine. e.g.:

+	[SetUp]
+	public void SetupMyTests()
+	{
+		RouteAssert.UseAssertEngine(new NunitAssertEngine());
+	}